gfurri20/MicroBlog/README.md

  - h2 console: `/microblog/v2/h2`
  - swagger: `/microblog/v2/swagger-ui.html`
  - API: `/microblog/v2/api/**`

+## Users roles and permissions
+There are two type of users:
+ - `USER`: who can only comment posts.
+ - `ADMIN`: who can both comment on posts and create them.

+**When you register a new user it will be assigned the role of USER.**

 ## Branch name format
 ```master``` main branch, only merge is allowed.